Sajjad A. Khan, Ph.D., MSW, LCSW

 I am a licensed clinical psychotherapist with over 20 years’ experience working in clinical and research settings.
 I am trained in the delivery of Cognitive Behavioral Therapy (CBT), Applied Behavior Analysis (ABA), and Exposure and Response Prevention (ERP).
 My areas of specialization include treatment of Autism, Attention-Deficit/

 I received my PhD in Health Psychology through a joint doctoral program at Capella University and The Johns Hopkins University.
 My dissertation and research focus was on a candidate gene analysis of ADHD, Anxiety, and Tourette Syndrome and involved a preceptorship at the Department of Pediatric Neurology at the Johns Hopkins University School of Medicine.
 Prior to that, I had earned my Masters in Clinical Social Work and my Bachelor of Science degree from the University of Maryland.
 I also completed the advanced certificate program in Applied Behavior Analysis at the Florida Institute of Technology.
+I served on the Board of Directors for the Autism Society of Northern Virginia.
+In addition, I have served as Chair of an advisory board for Fairfax County Public Schools, done trainings and workshops for Loudoun and Prince William County Public Schools, and currently teach at George Mason University as Affiliate Faculty.

 I held a research scientist position and worked for nearly a decade at Eli Lilly & Company in Indianapolis, IN, where I designed, implemented, and evaluated research in pediatric neuroscience, women’s health, reproductive medicine, and endocrinology.
 Simultaneously, I was seeing clinical patients in a group private practice.
 I have published research in the American Journal of Medical Genetics, the Journal of Child and Adolescent Psychopharmacology, and the Journal of Clinical Psychiatry, and I have presented research data at numerous national and international conferences.